-This develops when there are bacteria present in the water, or the water fails to drain out of the ear properly.
+This develops when bacteria is present in the water, or the water fails to drain out of the ear properly.

-Surfer’s ear differs because it involves bone growth, called exostoses, that develops in the ear canal due to too much exposure to cold water.
-This condition can eventually lead to hearing loss due to the blockage of the ear canal.
+Surfer’s ear differs from swimmer’s ear because it involves bone growth, called exostoses, that develops in the ear canal due to too much exposure to cold water and/or wind.

 Surfer’s ear can be challenging to treat and often require scheduling multiple appointments with an ear, nose, and throat specialist.

 Some people are prone to developing both swimmer’s and surfer’s ear at the same time, especially when they spend a significant amount of time in the water.